 2. Your W-2 from your employer

-For people who get money back from their taxes each year, the W-2 report is a major source of that refund.
+For many people who get money back from their taxes each year, the W-2 report is a major source of that refund.
 Make sure you include it when you’re preparing your return.

 3. 1099 forms for other income